Articles

 What's happening

-Age-related structural changes in the large intestine can result in more constipation in older adults.
-Other contributing factors include a lack of exercise, not drinking enough fluids and a low-fiber diet.
-Medications, such as diuretics and iron supplements, and certain medical conditions, such as diabetes, also might contribute to constipation.
+Age-related changes in the large intestine can lead to more constipation in older adults.
+Other factors that play roles in constipation include a lack of exercise, not drinking enough fluids and a low-fiber diet.
+Some medicines also can play a part, such as diuretics, certain antidepressants and iron supplements.
+So can certain health conditions, such as diabetes and pelvic floor disorders.

 What you can do

 - Eat a healthy diet.
-Make sure your diet includes high-fiber foods, such as fruits, vegetables and whole grains.
-Limit high-fat meats, dairy products and sweets, which might cause constipation.
+Eat high-fiber foods such as fruits, vegetables and whole grains.
+Limit high-fat meats, dairy products and sweets because they can cause constipation.
 Drink plenty of water and other fluids.

 - Include physical activity in your daily routine.
 Regular physical activity can help prevent constipation.